axolotl-chat/axolotl/docs/INSTALL.md

 To run the default set of sub-commands, simply run clickable in the root directory.
 Clickable will attempt to auto detect the build template and other configuration options.

+This also transfers the click package to the Ubuntu Touch Phone.

 `clickable`

 **Run**

 `clickable launch`

+Clickable supports a few different parameters.
+For example, `clickable launch logs` to start signal and get logging output.

 For a full list of available clickable commands, see [here](https://clickable-ut.dev/en/latest/commands.html).